Feds boot Tesla from investigation into fatal crash - Philly

 Tesla tells drivers that its Autopilot system, which uses cameras, radar and computers to keep speed, change lanes, self-park and automatically stop vehicles, requires drivers to keep their eyes on the road and hands on the wheel in order to take control to avoid accidents.

-The spokeswoman referred to a statement saying that Tesla owner's manuals have warnings and notifications stating that a driver should not depend on the car's autosteer system to pick the right driving path.
-It also says automatic emergency braking "is not designed to avoid a collision and is not a substitute for maintaining a safe traveling distance between you and the vehicle in front of you."
+The spokeswoman referred to a statement saying that Tesla owners' manuals have warnings and notifications stating that a driver should not depend on the car's autosteer system to pick the right driving path.
+It also says automatic emergency braking "is not designed to avoid a collision and is not a substitute for maintaining a safe traveling distance" from other vehicles.